 All Stars Cricket will be by the ECB from website https://www.ecb.co.uk/play/all-stars

 We have arranged a shirt and accessories websites based supplier with a “Club Shop” to provide Regent's Park Cricket Club kit with the club logo on front as link below:

-Parents are now able to buy the Regent's Park shirts and kit directly to order from individual accounts.
+Parents are now able to buy the Regent's Park logo shirts, caps, hoodies and kit directly to order.
 The website has guidance on setting up accounts and terms of payment.
-We would encourage parents to buy their players kit in advance as with the supplier in place the club will not be selling shirts at the start of next season.

-Please note that although we have set up details with the supplier and coaches will be buying some kit from them, the service is agreed on an individual basis when named accounts are set up and Regents Park Cricket Club will not be held responsible for any omission, issues with quality, payments or delivery.
+Please note that although we have set up details with the supplier, the service is agreed on an individual basis when named accounts are set up and Regents Park Cricket Club will not be held responsible for any omission, issues with quality, payments or delivery.

 Please let me know if there is any feedback, positive or negative on the shirts service.

 Regents Park Cricket Club has a Code of Conduct for Cricket Club Members and Guests which is downloadable on this club website with membership register forms all following the ECB and Middlesex Colts Association agreed guidance for parents, coaches volunteers and players:

 “Please remember!
 These are kids.
 This is a game.
 The coaches are volunteers.
 The umpires are human.
 This is not the ashes.
 Unfortunately, too often spectators (parents), at this level lose sight of what really matters – enjoyment!
 Yes, winning is important but at junior level it should be about enjoyment, skill development and keeping participation levels high.
 Specifically;

 · Encourage your child to learn the rules and play within them

 · Discourage unfair play and arguing with officials